-ET the partaking of thy Body, O Lord (He bows his head.)
-Jesus Christ, which I, unworthy, presume to receive, turn not to my judgement or condemnation; but of thy goodness let it avail unto me for protection and healing of my soul and body: Who livest and reignest with God the Father, in the unity of the Holy Spirit (Ghost), unto all ages of ages (world without end).
+Lunworthy, presume to receive, turn not to my judgment or condemnation; but of thy goodness let it avail unto me for protection and healing of my soul and body: Who livest and reignest with God the Father, in the unity of the Holy Spirit (Ghost), unto all ages of ages (world without end).
 Amen.